darrenldl/docfd/README.md

 The TUI is divided into three sections:
 - Left is the list of documents which satisfy the search constraints
-- Right is the preview of the document
+- Top right is the preview of the document
+- Bottom right is the ranked content search result list
 - Bottom is the search interface

 ### Controls